ychunhui/refarch-cognitive-analytics/docs/wcs/README.md

 * Finally when the tone analyzer returns values is risky the code calls the churn scoring service, adds it to the conversation context, and now the dialog can prepare an adequate response, like transfering to a human.

 ![](tone-analyzing-resp.png)

+Recall that you can unit test the conversation inside the Editor.
+See the tutorial on how to do so.